List of North Carolina Tar Heels men's basketball seasons

 Roy Williams' first season was a moderate success with North Carolina finished 19-11 and the team was knocked out in the second round of the NCAA tournament by Texas.
-Williams was able to gain more success in his second season and coached North Carolina to a National Championship in 2005.
+Williams was able to gain more success in his second season and coached North Carolina to a national championship in 2005.
 After winning the championship, Williams had to deal with the departure of the team's top seven scorers.
 Most thought that 2005–06 would be a down season for Williams, but the Tar Heels proved to be surprisingly successful in part due to the help of the freshman Tyler Hansbrough.
 Williams was named Coach of the Year for his ability to turn around such a new team to such a high level of success.
 Since 2005 the Tar Heels have once again become a leader in the ACC, winning both the regular season and the conference tournament in 2006–07 and 2007–08.
 In the 2008–09 season, North Carolina was chosen as consensus pre-season #1 and managed to fulfill the predictions of a national championship by beating Michigan State in the 2009 National Championship.
 However, the 2009-10 season ended up being a down season for the Tar Heels.
 The loss of players such as Ty Lawson and Tyler Hansbrough, along with numerous injuries to key players, proved too much to overcome and resulted in the Tar Heels missing the NCAA tournament for the first time since the 2002–03 season.
-The Tar Heels returned to the NCAA tournament in the ensuring years losing to Kentucky and Kansas in the Elite 8 during the 2010-11 and 2011-12 seasons respectively.
-In the 2015-16 season, Williams returned the Tar Heels to the NCAA Championship game where he sought his third National Championship against Villanova.
+The Tar Heels returned to the NCAA tournament in the ensuing years losing to Kentucky and Kansas in the Elite 8 during the 2010-11 and 2011-12 seasons respectively.
+In the 2015-16 season, Williams returned the Tar Heels to the NCAA Championship game where he sought his third national championship against Villanova.
 Marcus Paige hit an off-balance three-point shot to tie the game with 4.7 seconds left.
 However, Villanova's Kris Jenkins hit a buzzer-beating three pointer to defeat the Tar Heels 77–74.
 The Tar Heels returned to the 2017 National Championship game the following year where they defeated Gonzaga 71–65 to win their sixth NCAA title in program history.